adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/separator/v1/separator/README.md

 * Allows addition of a horizontal rule element for separating content sections.

+### Use Object
+The Separator component uses the `com.adobe.cq.wcm.core.components.models.Separator` Sling Model as its Use-object.

+### Component Policy Configuration Properties
+The following configuration properties are used:

+1. `./isDecorative` - if set to `true`, then the separator will be ignored by assistive technology

 ## Edit Dialog Properties
 The following properties are written to JCR for this Page component and are expected to be available as `Resource` properties:

 1. `./id` - defines the component HTML ID attribute.
+2. `./isDecorative` - if set to `true`, then the separator will be ignored by assistive technology

 ## BEM Description
 ```